 Hyperspace Arsenal: Parodied.
 Silent Bob pulls a number of unlikely items from his trench coat, including a full-size, inflated sex doll.

-It's for a Book: Parodied with a high schooler having sex with older men in order to write a book about it.
+It's for a Book: Parodied with the 15-year-old Tricia having sex with older men in order to write a book about it.

 In Clerks, Dante asks Randal if he's going to lock up the video store before the hockey game.
 Here, T.S. asks Jay if he ever gets stoned.
 Randal and Jay's responses are identical, right down to the vocal inflection: "Look who you're askin' here!"